- Why You'll Never Regret Learning How to Play Guitar.

 Is it that they have better doctors than us normal folk?
 A healthier lifestyle?
 Surely not….

 So read on to discover how playing a chord on a Fender can stimulate your gray matter, wipe away your stress and even boost your sex-appeal!
+Because a guitar teacher isn't just unlocking your knowledge of tablature and the pentatonic, but is doing you all sorts of favours that you'll appreciate later on!

 Whatever the time period, the guitar has always been an attractive, even captivating, musical instrument.
 It’s the ideal tool for seducing as well as for expressing oneself freely through one’s own compositions or playing classic guitar tunes.